top of page

 • 1 tbsp vanilla extract

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
 Serve in a coconut bowl with a little crunch from a sprinkling of crushed walnuts and seeds.
+Enjoy an energising green tea 30-minutes later to support gut health and digestion.

 Lime Mango Green Smoothie